-It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.
+It’s that time of year again when the weather starts to get colder, and you have to start worrying about how to keep your home warm.

 Heating your home can be expensive, especially during the winter months.
 You don’t want to waste all your money on heating bills, do you?